rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 These are getters and setters for the ImageData property of the HTML canvas.
 They return an array that has the red, green, blue, and alpha (opacity) value for each pixel in the image.
 So you can pull the data, run some operations on it, then push back to the canvas to render.

-That really should be all we need.
-So we can do this whole thing in plain ol' Javascript and HTML5.
+With that, we can do this whole thing in plain ol' Javascript and HTML5.

 ##First approach